wp-plugins/auto-post-download/readme.txt

 == Changelog ==

+= 1.3 =
+* New feature: You can choose if you want to include both, content and post's image, or only content or only image.
+You can change this option from settings menu.
+* Fix: "Warning: Illegal string offset 'file' in APD_Attatchment.php".
+Plugin doesn't force user to use image in posts.

 = 1.2 =
 * New feature: Now plugin supports not only HTML format but also plain text.
 You can choose format from settings menu.